jwuphysics/jwuphysics.github.io/_posts/2025-06-18-worlds-we-impose.md

   - philosophical
 ---

-In the book **Impro**, Keith Johnstone recounts a moment between a teacher and a special needs student.
+In the book [**Impro: Improvisation and the Theatre**](https://en.wikipedia.org/wiki/Impro:_Improvisation_and_the_Theatre), Keith Johnstone recounts a moment between a teacher and a special needs student.
 The teacher holds up a flower and says, "Look at the pretty flower."
 The girl responds, "All of the flowers are beautiful."
 Then the teacher insists, "but this flower is especially beautiful."
 The girl proceeds to scream and thrash about violently.

 Johnstone saw violence in this exchange, but not because of the student' actions: